infiniteoverflow/Zomato-Client/README.md

   - Using coordinates - Identifies the city details based on the coordinates of any location inside a city If you already know the Zomato City ID, this API can be used to get other details of the city.

 -  `getCollections()` : Returns Zomato Restaurant Collections in a City.
-The location/City input can be provided in the following ways -
+The location/City input can be provided in the following ways:
     - Using Zomato City ID
-  - Using coordinates of any location within a city List of all restaurants listed in any particular Zomato Collection can be obtained using the '/search' API with Collection ID and Zomato City ID as the input.
+    - Using coordinates of any location within a city List of all restaurants listed in any particular Zomato Collection can be obtained using the '/search' API with Collection ID and Zomato City ID as the input

 - `getCuisines()` : Get a list of all cuisines of restaurants listed in a city.
-The location/city input can be provided in the following ways :
+The location/city input can be provided in the following ways:
   - Using Zomato City ID
   - Using coordinates of any location within a city List of all restaurants serving a particular cuisine can be obtained using '/search' API with cuisine ID and location details

 ## Return datatype of each module in the class Zomato